ljonesfl/down_detector/readme.md

 to generate the files so, the first time the program is ran, it will require an active connection to generate the mp3 files.
 After that, it can speak its phrases whether connected or not.

 State changes will only be announced during a scheduled window.
-The default schedule is 630am to 10pm.
+The default schedule is 6am to 10pm.

 ### Phrases
-The phrases are configurable via ACTIVE_TEXT and DOWN_TEXT.
+The phrases are configurable in the config file.
 To change the phrase, simply update the text, delete the mp3 files in the audio folder then re-run the program.

+### Configuration

+The configuration is stored in a down_detector.yaml file.
+Be sure to restart the program after making changes to the config file.

 ## Installation
     source venv/bin/activate
     pip install gTTS
     pip install pyyaml
+    pip install ping3